 The Council on Revenues, established under section 37-111, HRS, consists of seven members.
 Three members are appointed to four-year terms by the Governor.
+Because cumulative experience and continuity in office are essential to the proper administration of chapter 37, HRS, it is declared to be in the public interest to continue board members in office as long as efficiency is demonstrated, notwithstanding the provision of section 26-34, HRS, which limits the appointment of a member of a board or commission to two terms.
 Two members each are appointed to an unlimited number of two-year terms by the President of the Senate and the Speaker of the House of Representatives.
-The members appoint the Chairperson of the Council from their membership.
+The members appoint the Chairperson of the Council from their own membership.

 The Council prepares revenue estimates of the state government for the fiscal year in progress and for each of the ensuing fiscal years of the six-year state program and financial plan.
-The Council reports the estimates and revisions to the Governor and the Legislature each June 1, September 10, January 10, and March 15.
+The Council reports the estimates and revisions thereto to the Governor and the Legislature each June 1, September 10, January 10, and March 15.
 The Council revises and updates such estimates if it determines that such revisions are necessary or upon request of the Governor or Legislature.
-The estimates prepared by the Council are considered by the Governor in preparing the budget, recommending appropriations and revenue measures, projecting revenues, and controlling expenditures.
+Pursuant to section 37-112, HRS, the estimates prepared by the Council are considered by the Governor in preparing the budget, recommending appropriations and revenue measures, projecting revenues, and controlling expenditures.
 The Legislature considers these estimates in appropriating funds and enacting revenue measures.
 The Governor and Legislature use the latest council estimate as the base estimate against which their revenue estimates are compared.

-The Council also prepares an estimate of the total state personal income for the calendar year in progress and, when necessary, for the next succeeding calendar year for which such income has not been determined or published and reports the estimate and any revision to the Director of Finance, Governor, Chief Justice, and Legislature each August 5 and November 5.
+Under section 37-113.1, HRS, the Council also prepares an estimate of the total state personal income for the calendar year in progress and, when necessary, for the next succeeding calendar year for which such income has not been determined or published and reports the estimate and any revision thereto to the Director of Finance, Governor, Chief Justice, and Legislature each August 5 and November 5.